gabholli/Appointment_Scheduler/README.md

        scheduling system(sorted by customer name).
 Simply click on the Show Number Of Unique Customers button to generate the report results

-command to run if program contains helper info
 ## Authors
 Gabe Hollifield